newns92/MarathonTrainingAnalysis/R_Cleaning_Garmin_Strava_git.md

     ## [1] "2016-01-20" "2016-01-30" "2016-01-31" "2016-02-02" "2016-02-03"
     ## [6] "2016-02-04"

-So, my runs from Strava seem to be starting back in January which was *way* before my marathon training plan kicked in, and was mainly for the Broad Street Run.
-The marathon training plan started right after the Tour De Shore bike ride I did on July 17, so I need to remove all runs prior to that 1st training plan run on July 19 (two days later since I needed one to recover from that ride!)
+So, my runs from Strava seem to be starting back in January, which was *way* before my marathon training plan kicked in, and was mainly some basic runs in preperation for the Broad Street Run.
+The marathon training plan started right after the Tour De Shore bike ride I did on July 17, so I need to remove all runs prior to that 1st training plan run on July 19 (two days later since I needed one to recover from that ride!).

 ``` r
 newStrava <- newStrava[!newStrava$Date < "2016-07-18",]
 ```

-I need to double-check that the amount of rows in each data frame match up so that they can be combined correctly
+I need to double-check that the amount of rows in each data frame match up so that they can be combined correctly.

 ``` r
 nrow(newGarmin)